AWS Transform for mainframe Runtime artifacts - AWS Mainframe Modernization

 AWS Mainframe Modernization Service (Managed Runtime Environment experience) is no longer open to new customers.
 For capabilities similar to AWS Mainframe Modernization Service (Managed Runtime Environment experience) explore AWS Mainframe Modernization Service (Self-Managed Experience).
 Existing customers can continue to use the service as normal.
 For more information, see AWS Mainframe Modernization availability change.

-AWS Blu Age Runtime artifacts
+AWS Transform for mainframe Runtime artifacts

-AWS Blu Age Runtime (non-managed) artifacts
+AWS Transform for mainframe Runtime artifacts

 Artifacts contents